Bennouhan/cmeecoursework/week10/README.md

 <br/>

-This week was focused on the CMEE Mini Project, which was due at the end of this week.
-Please see the dedicated "../cmeecoursework/miniproject/" directory for more details.
+This week was focused on the High-Performance Computing module, and requires access to the Imperial "cx1" HPC cluster.

 <br/>